 More details can be found on Giovanni's home page.

-Felipe Bañados Schwerter (Ph.D. student)
+Felipe Bañados Schwerter (Ph.D. candidate)

 Felipe's research interests include Programming Languages, Type Systems, Gradual Typing, Abstract Interpretation, Formal Verification, Human Computer Interaction, Provenance, and Social Aspects of Computing.